Francisco Mejía Player Props: Rays vs. Athletics

-Francisco Mejia -- hitting .294 in his past 10 games -- will be in action for the Tampa Bay Rays against the Oakland Athletics, with James Kaprielian on the hill, on June 12 at 9:40 PM ET.
+Francisco Mejia -- with a slugging percentage of .471 in his past 10 games, including four extra-base hits -- will be in action for the Tampa Bay Rays against the Oakland Athletics, with Shintaro Fujinami on the mound, on June 13 at 9:40 PM ET.

-He racked up three RBI (going 2-for-4 with a double and a home run) in his most recent game against the Rangers.
+He racked up three RBI (going 2-for-4 with a double and a home run) in his last game against the Rangers.

 Francisco Mejía Game Info & Props vs. the Athletics